werfree/progress-bar/README.md

 This hook returns an object with the following properties:

-- `incrementTotalApiCalls(inc: number)`: Function to increment the total number of API calls.
+- `incrementTotalSteps(inc: number)`: Function to increment the total number of steps.
-- `incrementCompletedApiCalls(n?: number)`: Function to increment the number of completed API calls.
+- `incrementCompletedSteps(n?: number)`: Function to increment the number of completed steps.
 - `progressBarLoadingState`: Current loading state of the progress bar (`LOADING_STATE` enum).
 - `ProgressBarComponent`: Component to render the progress bar.